Essential Travel Safety Tips: Understanding UK Driving Licence Categories

 Category A1

-With a category A1, you can drive light motorbikes with an engine size up to 125cc, a power output of up to 11kW and a power to weight ratio not more than 0.1kW/kg.
-This category also includes motor tricycles with power output up to 15kW.
+Category A1 allows you to ride light motorcycles with an engine size up to 125 cc, a power output of up to 11 kW, and a power-to-weight ratio not exceeding 0.1 kW/kg.
+This also includes motor tricycles with a power output up to 15 kW.

 This driving licence category means you can drive two or three wheeled motors with a maximum design speed between 15.5mph and 28mph.
 But, you’ll need to pass a compulsory basic training test (CBT) as well.